Homemade Blackhead Removal Pore Strips

 What you will need:

 Combine milk and gelatin in small saucepan and mix together.
 Heat on stovetop until mixture starts to thicken a little.
-Mixture should be warm – not hot – before applying to face.
-Also, be sure so apply a hot cloth to your face (and dry face thoroughly) before applying.
+The mixture should be warm – not hot – before applying to face.
+Also, be sure to apply a hot cloth to your face (and dry face thoroughly) before applying.
 This ensures your pores are open allowing for maximum cleansing.

 Using a cotton swab or makeup brush, spread mixture onto nose or other problem areas in a very thin layer.
 Allow to completely dry on your face before peeling off.
 It should feel very stiff when completely dry.